25 November - International Day for the Elimination of Violence against Women

 Preventing violence, protecting its victims and prosecuting the perpetrators are the cornerstones of the convention.
 It also seeks to change the hearts and minds of individuals by calling on all members of society, in particular men and boys, to change attitudes.
 In essence, it is a renewed call for greater equality between women and men, because violence against women is deeply rooted in the inequality between women and men in society and is perpetuated by a culture of tolerance and denial.

-- Convention on preventing and combating violence against women and domestic violence
+Regional Conference on the Convention on preventing and combating violence against women and domestic violence